-The aggregate number of shares of capital stock that the Corporation is authorized to issue is three hundred million (300,000,000), of which two hundred fifty million (250,000,000) are shares of common stock, no par value (the "Common Stock"), and fifty million (50,000,000) are shares of preferred stock, no par value (the "Preferred Stock").
+The aggregate number of shares of capital stock that the Corporation is authorized to issue is two hundred fifty million (250,000,000), of which two hundred million (200,000,000) are shares of common stock, no par value (the "Common Stock"), and fifty million (50,000,000) are shares of preferred stock, no par value (the "Preferred Stock").
 The designations, preferences, limitations and relative rights of each class of stock are as follows:

-(a) Preferred Stock.
+- (a) Preferred Stock.
 The Preferred Stock may be issued in one or more series, from time to time, with each such series to have such designations, preferences, limitations and relative rights as shall be stated and expressed in an amendment to these Articles of Incorporation providing for the issue of such series.
-The board of directors of the Corporation is hereby expressly vested with authority to amend these Articles of Incorporation, without the prior approval of the Corporation's shareholders, to: (x) create one or more series of the Preferred Stock, fix the number of shares of each such series, and designate and determine, in whole or part, the preferences, limitations, and relative rights of each series of the Preferred Stock; (y) alter or revoke the designations, preferences, limitations and relative rights of each series or decrease the number of shares constituting any series of the Preferred Stock; or (z) increase or decrease the number of shares of the series; provided, however, that the number may not be decreased below the number of shares of such series of such series then outstanding, or increased above the total number of authorized shares of the Preferred Stock available for designation as a part of such series.
-Without limiting the foregoing, the authority of the board of directors with respect to each such series shall include, but not be limited to, the determination or fixing of the following:

-(i) The distinctive designation and number of shares comprising such series, which number may (except where otherwise provided by the board of directors in creating such series) be increased or decreased (but not below the number of shares then outstanding) from time to time by like action of the board of directors;

-(ii) The dividend rate of such series, the conditions and times upon which such dividends shall be payable, the relation which such dividends shall be are to the dividends payable on any other class or classes of stock or series thereof, or on the other series of the same class, and whether dividends shall be cumulative or noncumulative;

-(iii) The conditions upon which the shares of such series shall be subject to redemption by the Corporation and the times, prices and other terms and provisions upon which the shares of the series may be redeemed;

-(iv) Whether or not the shares of the series shall be subject to the operation of retirement or sinking fund provisions to be applied to the purchase or redemption of such shares and, if such retirement or sinking fund be established, the annual amount thereof and the terms and provisions relative to the operation thereof;
+The board of directors of the Corporation is hereby expressly vested with authority to amend these Articles of Incorporation, without the prior approval of the Corporation's shareholders, to: (x) create one or more series of the Preferred Stock, fix the number of shares of each such series, and designate and determine, in whole or part, the preferences, limitations, and relative rights of each series of the Preferred Stock; (y) alter or revoke the designations, preferences, limitations and relative rights of any wholly unissued series of the Preferred Stock; or (z) increase or decrease the number of shares constituting any series of the Preferred Stock the number of shares of which was originally fixed by the board of directors, either before or after the issuance of shares of the series; provided, however, that the number may not be decreased below the number of shares of such series then outstanding, or increased above the total number of authorized shares of the Preferred Stock available for designation as a part of such series.
+Without limiting the foregoing, the authority of the board of directors with respect to each such series shall include, but not be limited to, the determination or fixing of the following: - (i) The distinctive designation and number of shares comprising such series, which number may (except where otherwise provided by the board of directors in creating such series) be increased or decreased (but not below the number of shares then outstanding) from time to time by like action of the board of directors; - (ii) The dividend rate of such series, the conditions and times upon which such dividends shall be payable, the relation which such dividends shall bear to the dividends payable on any other class or classes of stock or series thereof, or on the other series of the same class, and whether dividends shall be cumulative or noncumulative; - (iii) The conditions upon which the shares of such series shall be subject to redemption by the Corporation and the times, prices and other terms and provisions upon which the shares of the series may be redeemed; - (iv) Whether or not the shares of the series shall be subject to the operation of retirement or sinking fund provisions to be applied to the purchase or redemption of such shares and, if such retirement or sinking fund be established, the annual amount thereof and the terms and provisions relative to the operation thereof;